DanielSameh/EliteScheduleApp/README.md

           ionic serve
           ```

- 4. run and build the app for android or ios by using the following commands:
+ 4. run and build the app for android and ios by using the following commands:
  .
       1. Navigate to the project folder:
           ```